AOVya/TKeyP/README.md

 ## Usage

 Because this program interacts with the keyboard, it must be run as root.
-There need to be a sender and a reciever.
+There needs to be a sender and a reciever.
 The sender logs the keystrokes and the reciever simulates the keystrokes.

 ```bash
 sudo ./tkeyp [sender [ip address] [port]| reciever]
 ```

-Since the reciever just attaces to localhost:6094 there is no need to specify an ip address or port.
+Since the reciever just attaches to localhost:6094 there is no need to specify an ip address or port.

 ## TODOs: